 🎯 Action step 3 of 4: ACT — Now it's time to do something.
 Let's go!

-Here's what to do to fight food waste.
+Yes, capitalism and food monopolies left us in this mess; but, here's what you can do to fight food waste.
 Pick 1-2 that work best for you:

-I highly recommend checking out the food waste actions we published last December for 9 more actions and 3 recipes.
+We also highly recommend checking out the food waste actions we published in December 2019 for 9 more actions and 3 recipes.
 The recipes were inspired by an IG poll of what our readers said they wasted most of.
-That's it for today once you save the reminder.

 🏁 Checkpoint: This is the end of action step 3 of 4: ACT.